airbytehq/glossary/content/_index.md

 ---

 # A Single Place for All Data Knowledge
-Welcome to the Airbyte Data Glossary, a one-stop-shop for data-related concepts.
+Welcome to the Data Glossary, a one-stop-shop for data-related concepts.
 Inspired by the [Digital Garden](https://jzhao.xyz/posts/networked-thought/) analogy, this interactive platform offers a comprehensive collection of data terms, covering various topics.
 The [Data Glossary](term/about%20this%20glossary.md) aims to help you expand your data knowledge and uncover new insights.
 Happy learning!

 # Navigation
 There are multiple ways to navigate my Second Brain: